raganwald/raganwald.github.com/_posts/2026-02-15-nuralagus-rex.md

     hare3-.-Empty
 </div>

-The remaining list has its pointers pointing to different nodes, neither of which are `Empty`.
+The remaining list has its pointers pointing to different nodes, neither of which are `∅`.
 So we advance the tortoise one and the hare two nodes again.

 <div class="mermaid">
   graph LR